revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-158. How Hive utilize the task as a mapreduce ?
+158.How Hive utilize the task as a mapreduce ?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 Basically, Hive runs on our system, which helps to convert the SQL queries to set of jobs in Hadoop Cluster.
 Components of Hive:
 1. Driver
 2. Meta store